rudderlabs/rudder-ai-reviewer/README.md

 **What gets sent where:**
 - **To Anthropic:** Changed file contents from your PR (for AI analysis)
-- **To RudderStack:** API requests for tracking plans and destination configs (no code sent)
-- **Stays private:** Everything runs in your GitHub Actions runner, no data stored by us
+- **Stays private:** Everything runs in your GitHub Actions runner, no data stored by this action

 ## Troubleshooting

 **Action not running?**
 - Ensure you're using `pull_request` trigger
-- Check that `RUDDERSTACK_TOKEN` secret is set
+- Check that `ANTHROPIC_API_KEY` secret is set

-**No tracking plan validation?**
-- Verify your `service_access_token` is valid
-- Ensure you have a tracking plan defined in RudderStack

 **Files not being analyzed?**
-- Check your `file_patterns` configuration
 - Verify SDK is actually present in changed files
+- Check that files are JavaScript/TypeScript (.js, .jsx, .ts, .tsx)

 ## Support